 It’s never too late to quit.
 Whether you do it for your health, your looks, your family or your finances, you can boost your chances of success by getting support.

-- If you live in Leeds, or are registered with a Leeds GP, you can find support to quit through One You Leeds.
+- If you live in Leeds, or are registered with a Leeds GP, you can find support to quit through the Leeds Stop Smoking Service.
 Their free smoking cessation service provides one-to-one sessions and group meetings with trained advisers.

 - If you live outside the Leeds area, the NHS Stop Smoking Service helps you find your local support network.
 Simply enter your postcode into the search box for a list of service centres near to you.